Faculty Compensation Project

 The university employed Huron Consulting Group to conduct a compensation project and a comprehensive market analysis for faculty positions, beginning in October 2023.
 The Provost Office led this effort along with coordination and collaboration of the Deans and Associate Deans of each College, School, and the University Libraries.

 The project includes a comprehensive market analysis for all appointed faculty positions at 50% or greater.
 All tenured, tenure-track, and non-tenure track faculty, at instructor rank and higher, were included in the project across campus.
-However, faculty who hold administrative positions with titles of Chancellor, Vice Chancellor, Vice Provost, Dean, and Associate Dean were out of scope for the project.
+However, faculty who hold administrative positions with titles of Chancellor, Vice Chancellor, Vice Provost and Dean were out of scope for the project.
 In addition, faculty positions that include at least a 51% Division of Agriculture (UADA) split were out-of-scope.

 The project collected benchmark data from two leading faculty compensation surveys, representing 82 institutions defined as U of A peers.
 The project compared faculty compensation to market data and helped create market rates for each academic rank and discipline.